Yukta30/Yukta30/README.md

 - 💬 Ask me about Machine Learning,Deep Learning,Computer Vision, well I would never deny to any social help as well.
 - 📫 How to reach me: DM me on my Instagram or LinkedIn handle.
 - 😄 Pronouns: Resiliant, Punctual and Motivated.
 - ⚡ Fun fact: I am a huge freak or maybe you can say a POTTERHEAD.
-I am a Gryffindor, which  are you?
+I am a Gryffindor, who do you belong?
--->